a-kossakowski/breast_cancer_gene_expression_analysis/README.md

 3. Determine if the observed changes in gene expression are statistically significant.

 ## Data Source
-The gene expression data is sourced from the [GSE162285 dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162285) available on the Gene Expression Omnibus (GEO).
+The gene expression data is sourced from the [GSE162285 dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE162285).

 ## Tools and Libraries
 - Python
+- NumPy
 - Pandas
 - Matplotlib
 - SciPy